leezer3/OpenBVE-Site/creating-addons/index.md

 <img src="/images/objectviewer.jpg" alt="Route Viewer Screenshot">

-Object Viewer allows you to view the 3D model formats which openBVE supports.
+Object Viewer allows you to view the 3D model formats which OpenBVE supports.
 It supports viewing multiple objects overlaid, reloading objects, and generates a list of errors in object files.

 ---